An official website of the United States government

 Summary: Kilcullen argues that after decades of Western military dominance, both state (China, Russia) and non-state actors have adapted to exploit weaknesses in Western ways of war.
 He explains how adversaries now use hybrid tactics, decentralized structures, and cheap technologies to counter advanced militaries and compete in the “gray zone” between peace and war.

 Reasons to Read: It provides a clear framework for understanding how modern adversaries evolve and why traditional military superiority is no longer decisive.
-The book blends theory with real-world examples, helping readers think critically about future conflict, strategy, and national security challenges.
+The book explores hybrid threats and evolving adversary strategies and how Joint Force leaders should anticipate and counter complex operational challenges.

 David Crist